 CERAGEM medical devices have been developed through extensive research to bring you the most effective relaxation and therapeutic benefits massage can offer.
 We provide a unique experience for relieving muscle tension, increasing joint mobility and improving circulation.

 Unlike massage therapists, CERAGEM massage beds offer unmatched consistency for every massage.
 The new Ceragem V6 is an FDA-cleared Class II medical device with massage rollers designed individually to move in a flexible motion.
 They’re electronically heated to provide a concentrated massage to acupressure points.
 Our patented technology scans and analyzes the spine’s length and curvature of different body types, from children to adults; this allows for a customized massage that meets the individual needs of each user.
-Explore the entire range of CERAGEM products to find one that best suits your needs.

 Now that you know what to do (and what not to do) after a massage, it’s time to enjoy the benefits!
 Massage can help improve circulation, relieve pain, and reduce stress.
 Make sure to follow a post-massage routine to extend the feeling as long as possible.